 "Writing is the only thing, that, when I do it,

 I don't feel I should be doing something else." - Gloria Steinem

-Under this tab, enjoy some of Judy's unpublished short-shorts;
+Enjoy some of Judy's unpublished short-shorts.

 Click the buttons for access to the stories.